memgraph/docs/docs/reference-guide/streams/overview.md

 stream name|Name of the stream to set the offset|string|"my_stream"|/ offset|Offset number to set|int|0|/

-An offset of `-1` denotes the start of the stream i.e, offset 0.
-An offset of `-2` denotes the end of the stream i.e, for each topic/partition, its logical end such that only the next produced message will be consumed.
+An offset of `-1` denotes the start of the stream i.e, the beginning offset available for the given topic/partition An offset of `-2` denotes the end of the stream i.e, for each topic/partition, its logical end such that only the next produced message will be consumed.